-- SPEA-V 252 Career Development and Planning (2 cr.) - SPEA-V 381 Professional Experience (1 cr.)
+- SPEA-V 252 Career Development and Planning (2 cr.) or exemption - SPEA-V 381 Professional Experience (1 cr.)
+(P: SPEA-V 252) or exemption - For more information contact speacare.indiana.edu

 Each student is required to complete an internship experience.
 Internships give students an excellent opportunity to apply classroom theory and techniques to real-life experiences.
 Students should register for SPEA-V 252 the first semester they are accepted into the program.